 - Smart investing makes risk their most important decision.
 Specifically, how much to allocate to stocks and how much to allocate to bonds.

-- Smart long-term investing involves building an all-weather portfolio that you can stick with “come hell or high water”.
+- Long-term investing involves building an all-weather portfolio that you can stick with “come hell or high water”.

-- Smart investors know that precision is not required for asset allocation.
+- Precision is not required for asset allocation.
 Close is good enough if you can stick with your decision for the long-term.

 - Smart investors know they have to bear greater investment risk to achieve higher expected returns.

-- Smart investors don’t put money into individual stocks because they would bear uncompensated risk—risks that other investors don’t bear because they can be diversified away.
+- Don’t speculate with individual stocks because they would bear uncompensated risk—risks that other investors don’t bear because they can be diversified away.

 Smart Investing for Beginners — Ten Simple Rules